 For mobile navigation, here’s what you can change.

 - The items in the Mobile Only navigation menu.
-As we mentioned above, we recommend leaving these alone while users transition to the new app.
-But later on, or if continuity isn’t important—for example, if all your users are completely new to the Salesforce mobile app—you can fine-tune the navigation menu.
 The first four items in the navigation menu are also the first four items in the navigation bar at the bottom of the screen.

 - The items in the navigation menu of a Lightning app.
 These items mirror the tabs that are in the desktop version of the Lightning app.
 You—and your users, if they have the right permissions—can change the order of the desktop tabs and see the changes in the mobile navigation menu.
+Users can also reorder the navigation items from the Salesforce mobile app.
 The first four items in the navigation menu are also the first four items in the navigation bar at the bottom of the screen.

 As you customize the mobile navigation menu, here are some important things to keep in mind.